-A Canadian outpost of European culture led by an American will visit Chicago next month.
+A Canadian outpost of European culture led by an American visits Chicago this fall.

 The Montreal Symphony Orchestra is “a unique reflection of Quebec culture,” said music director Kent Nagano recently by phone from Hamburg, Germany, where he was preparing a new production of Shostakovich’s satirical opera The Nose.
 “Quebec is fascinating.
 It’s the one part of North America that never really had a rupture with Europe, so it’s a connection that’s never been broken to an older European civilization.”